nextauthjs/docs/docs/configuration/events.md

 ### signIn

-Sent on successful sign in.
+Sent on a successful sign in.

 The message will be an object and contain: